layumi/Person-reID_GAN/README.md

 ### ImageNet Pretrained model
 1. Make a dir called `data` by typing `mkdir ./data`.

 2. Download [ResNet-50 model](http://www.vlfeat.org/matconvnet/models/imagenet-resnet-50-dag.mat) pretrained on Imagenet.
+Put it in the `data` dir.

 ### Train the Baseline code
 1. Add your dataset path into `prepare_data.m` and run it.
 Make sure the code outputs the right image path.